Overseas Press Club of America

 Annual awards for INTERNATIONAL COVERAGE in Newspapers, News Services, Digital, Magazines, Radio, Podcasts, Television, Video, Cartoons, Books and Photography.

-Work must be published or broadcast in the U.S. or be accessible to an American audience for the first time during 2016 with reporting primarily outside the US.
+Work must be published or broadcast in the U.S. or be accessible to an American audience for the first time during 2017 with reporting primarily outside the US.
+Stories based on reporting in Puerto Rico will be accepted.
 All award applications will be entered online.
 Only categories with books will send a hard copy to the OPC office.

 Entries can be submitted only through the OPC’s online submission process which will include the application, the work and a brief statement explaining why the entry deserves consideration.
 Material may be the work of an individual, group or staff but must be on one subject or theme.